Kaynalem/employee-tracker/README.md

   ```
   ## Usage
   * Be sure to modify the [server.js](./server.js) file to include your MySQL user/password information.
+  * To initiate the MySQL command line, type: `mysql -u root -p` in your command line and then your MySQL password.
+  * To execute the `schema.sql` file, type into the MySQL command line: `source db/schema.sql`
+  * To execute the `seeds.sql` file, type into the MySQL command line: `source db/seeds.sql`
+  * To exit the MySQL command line, type `quit;` or `exit;`
   * Once updated, just run `npm start` in your terminal to get started!
   ## License
   This project is licensed under the MIT license.